0xadada/interviewee/README.md

 interviewee
 ===========

 The questions an interviewee should ask any potential software development employer.
-The interview process exists not only to find a good candidate for the employer as it is for the candidate to find a matching position.
+The interview process exists not only to find a good candidate for the employer as it is for the candidate to find a position that'll suit their needs.

 Asking good questions can allow the employer to demonstrate openness to feedback.
 It can also allow the candidate to show a dedication to personal improvement.
 Finally it allows the candidate to close the sale.